Navid200/xDrip/docs/Nightscout/noip_com.md

 ![](./images/noipFree.png)

 Wait for the email and "Confirm Account".
-Log out and log back in to confirm that everything works fine with it.
+Log out and log back in to confirm that everything works fine with your No IP account.